ACTIVIST PLAYBOOK

 • Reddit: 6-8 AM EST for front page potential

-• Nextdoor: Evenings and weekends when neighbors check
+• Nextdoor: evenings and weekends when neighbors check in

-• 3 days before council meeting: Start social media push
+• Three days before a council meeting: start the social media push

 • When local media covers encryption